As we did on our convention trip two years

 The weatherman was the only person in the building where we found ourselves on arrival at Moncton.
 After a bit of pilot-geek conversation (he still has to measure the cloud ceiling by timing a helium balloon), we learned that he had spent the previous weekend taking his own grand-daughter, about Jessie's age, to Hopewell Cape and Alma.
 He mentioned that they had included Cape Enrage in their itinerary.
 He was a little unclear on the name, though.
 He thought it might have been called "Angry Cape", but he got his point across.

 The weatherman's memory wasn't very far off.
-Cape Enrage is another place whose name began as something else in French, but this time very little has been lost in the translation.
+Cape Enrage is another place whose name began as something else in French, but this time not much has been lost in the translation.
 Cape Enrage guards the entrance to Chignecto Bay, but it's an angry guard; there have been many shipwrecks in the area.
 Barn Marsh Beach is a quiet counterpoint to the place's reputation.
 The beach is covered for the four hours surrounding high tide, but it's a very pleasant spot at other times.

 We arrived there on a beautiful, blue-sky morning.
 As we approached the bay shore, the temperature approached the dewpoint, and we found ourselves in a world of mist.
 It felt a bit like we were sneaking up on an alien world.
 The stones above the low-tide line are all smooth, polished by the twice-daily motion of the tide.